Irys-xyz/Whistleblower/README.md

 As it tracks the status of each transaction, an alert will be triggered if a transaction is invalid.

-A transaction is invalid iff.:
+A transaction is invalid if and only if:
 - The transaction isn't included in a bundle by the deadline height.
 - The bundle the transaction resides in isn't seeded to >=5 miners by the deadline height.
 - The bundle the transaction resides in have <50 confirmations on Arweave.